Structural Insulated Panels (SIPs) for LEED certification

 That is that many homeowners and buyers dont really understand how to tell the difference between an item thats been greenwashed by the media and one that the real McCoy.

 Understanding this, LEED has declared that the green rating is only to be certified by a disinterested third party.
 The original pilot plan was rolled out by USGBC and was officially adopted as the final standards in December, 2007.
-Note that this may change with the times.
+Note that this plan will undoughtably change with the times.

 To start with, the documentation and certification procedure begins with selecting the building material before the ground is broken.
 Then the process continues throughout construction and outfitting the home with low-VOC materials where applicable, sustainable local manufactured goods where possible, and Energy Star appliances.